⇒ Attendance must be reported monthly, no later than the 15th of the following month.

 Note: If you are registering mid-year, you may enter prior homeschool attendance starting from the beginning of the year, or simply record attendance for the remainder of the year.
 In this case, the 172-day requirement is assumed to be met if your records show approximately 17 days per month.

-Student grades are required to demonstrate how the “basic academic instruction” requirements are being met (ref.
+This requirement protects all students in the school by demonstrating that PRS students receive “basic academic instruction” as required by the law. (ref.
 22-33-104).
 When semester grades are submitted, you will check a box to verify that required subjects have been covered or will be covered during the school year.
 You do not need to cover every required subject during every semester, but each should be shown during the school year.
-Grade reporting allows for the transfer of records to any school that your child may attend in the future and the creation of high school transcripts.
+Grade reporting also allows for the transfer of records to any school that your child may attend in the future and the creation of high school transcripts.

 FAILURE TO REPORT

 PRS does not require testing or assessments.
-If you choose to test, you may record results in your account for each student.
-Curriculum descriptions are not required, but may be submitted with student grades if desired.
+If you choose to test, you may upload or record results in your account for each student.
+Curriculum information is not required but may be uploaded to student files if desired.
+Summer session grades may also be recorded for families that homeschool year round.